JThomas404/SQL-Maintenance-Plan-Project/investigation.md

 ![Low Disk Space](images/4gb_low_disk_space_investigation.png)

-At the time, I wasn’t aware that this was due to the backup files from the previous day not deleting.
+At the time, I wasn not aware that this was due to the backup files from the previous day not deleting.
 This required me to manually clear up space and remove the backups.

 ![Backup Files](images/SQL_backups_investigation.png)